 His broader concert repertoire spans hundreds of years, from Hildegaard von Bingen forward through Mozart and Mendelssohn, Schumann, and Wolf, to Poulenc, Rorem, Stravinsky, Britten, Bernstein, and contemporary works by Robert Avalon, Theo Morrison, Jake Heggie, and many others.
 An avid recitalist, collaborator, and chamber musician, he has performed frequently with The Pittsburgh Song Collaborative, The Erie Chamber Orchestra, and Philadelphia’s Lyric Fest, with whom he presented the world premiere of two song cycles by composer Daron Hagen in recent years.
 His commercial recordings (from both Ars Lyrica Houston, and New York’s famed Saint Thomas Choir of Men and Boys) and live performances have been broadcast domestically and internationally by NPR and Public Radio International, most recently with solo excerpts from the St. Thomas Choir’s Messiah: The Mozart Orchestrations, heard nationwide on With Heart And Voice.

-Joseph Gaines' commercially available recordings include "Handel's Messiah -- The Mozart Orchestrations" (The Saint Thomas Choir of Men and Boys, John Scott, conductor); and Ars Lyrica Houston's recording of the music of Alessandro Scarlatti, distributed by NAXOS Records; and Ars Lyrica's recording of Domenico Scarlatti's comic intermezzo "La Dirindina," produced by Sono Luminus records; and a new album of works by composer Daron Hagen with Philadelphia’s Lyric Fest, coming in autumn 2017 from NAXOS Records.
+Joseph Gaines' commercially available recordings include "Handel's Messiah -- The Mozart Orchestrations" (The Saint Thomas Choir of Men and Boys, John Scott, conductor); two projects with Ars Lyrica Houston, including a recording of the music of Alessandro Scarlatti, distributed by NAXOS Records and a recording of Domenico Scarlatti's comic intermezzo "La Dirindina," produced by Sono Luminus records; and a new album of works by composer Daron Hagen with Philadelphia’s Lyric Fest, coming in autumn 2017 from NAXOS Records.